-LESSON OBJECTIVES Teaching and learning ideas and activities LEARNING OUTCOMES What have we learned about living by the values of Jesus in the modern world?
-Pupils will learn to: Consider and discuss ideas about what the Cross means to Christians Express ideas and views about Jesus' teaching and example.
-Think of reasons why some people try to live by Jesus; teaching and example in the modern world.
+LESSON OBJECTIVES Teaching and learning ideas and activities LEARNING OUTCOMES What have What have we learned about living by the values of Jesus in the modern world?
+What havePupils willlearn to:Consider and discuss ideas about what the Cross We learned about living by the values of Jesus in the modern world?
 The Cross: Christians believe it is a symbol of the power of love.
 Show pupils some different Christian crosses - use some that are pictorial and child-friendly as well as traditional crucifixes.
 Ask pupils to think about what this artefact means.
 Here are some suggestions: "On the cross, Jesus forgave people, even those who crucified him.
 It is a sign of forgiveness."
 "When he was crucified, Jesus tested his love against human hatred, and he won.
 It is a sign that love wins."
 "Jesus came to die.
 He died in the place of the robber Barabbas, but Christians believe he also died in the place of all of us.
-His death means life to people who trust him, that's why it is called "Good Friday" In Jesus, God came to Earth to share our sufferings, even to the point of torture and death.
+His death means life to people who trust him, that's why it is called 'Good Friday'" In Jesus, God came to Earth to share our sufferings, even to the point of torture and death.
 It is a sign that when we suffer, God is with us."
 Can pupils suggest whether they think these different meanings of the Christian Cross link to different artefacts?
 What connections do they make?
 Which of the crosses expresses Christian ideas best?
-RECAP: Mission statement, love, forgiveness, fairness, generosity, resisting temptation Remind pupils of the lessons they have done in this unit.
+RECAP: Mission statement, love, forgiveness, farness, generosity, resisting temptation Remind pupils of the lessons they have done in this unit.
 Give them each a blank card cross, and some time, artistic resources and stimuli to create a cross design which expresses what they have learned.
 Suggest they include on one side n more than 5 words to express the values and ideals of Jesus.
 They can use images as well.
 On the other side ask them to write their answer to the question: is it good to live by the teachings of Jesus 2000 years after his time?
 Model a positive and a negative answer to this question: "Jesus showed his followers the truth about God and the meaning of love.
 For Christians, this makes him the best example to follow and they still try to be his disciples today.
-His teaching is very hard to follow, but Christians believe God will help them to live a good life and forgive them when they go wrong."
-"Everybody needs to find their own beliefs and values to live by.
-Jesus t These activities will help pupils to work towards achieving the following expected outcomes: Emerging: Make connections between some of Jesus' teachings and the way Christians live today (A1).
-Discuss their own ideas about the importance of values to live by, comparing them to Christian ideas (C3) Expected: Explain the impact Jesus' example and teachings might have on Christians today (B1).
+His teachin These activities will help pupils to work towards achieving the following expected outcomes: Emerging: Make connections between some of Jesus' teachings and the way Christians live today (A1).
+Discuss their own ideas about the importance of values to live by, comparing them to Christian ideas (C3).
+Expected: Explain the impact Jesus' example and teachings might have on Christians today (B1).
 Express their own understanding of what Jesus would do in relation to a moral dilemma from the world today (C3).
-Exceeding: Explain the links between Jesus' death on the cross and Christian belief in love and forgiveness, giving reasons why Christians war to follow Jesus (A2).
-Investigate and explain the challenges of following Jesus' teaching about love, forgiveness justice and/or
+Exceeding: Explain the links between Jesus' death on the cross and Christian belief in love and forgiveness, giving reasons why Christians want to follow Jesus (A2).
+Investigate and explain the challenges of following Jesus' teaching about love, forgiveness justice and/or and Jesus' death?
+It's important to make the connections for pupils between beliefs and values. generosity, expressing their own ideas (C3).

-$\ensuremath{\texttt{©}}$ RE Today Services / A Unit of work for Upper Key Stage 2 / 2016
+$\ensuremath{\mathbb C}$ RE Today Services / A Unit of work for Upper Key Stage 2 / 2016